 For one, if all health data for your patients is logged into a comprehensive EHR, you reduce the need to repeat risky tests and procedures.

-Furthermore, a study by the Parkland Health and Hospital System in Dallas reports a 15 percent decrease in fatal hospitalizations and a 3 to 4% decrease in mortality rate for facilities using EHRs.
+Furthermore, a study by the Parkland Health and Hospital System in Dallas reports a 15 percent decrease in fatal hospitalizations and a 3 to 4% decrease in the mortality rate for facilities using EHRs.
 In other words, using an EHR decreases your patients’ chances of accidental injury or death.

 More Time on Patients